CirclesUBI/blockchain-indexer/README.md

 ### Staging tables
 The transactions and the extracted details are then written to dedicated staging tables.
 Its o.k. for staging tables to have duplicate entries.
 The data in these tables is kept until there is a confirmed row in the corresponding indexed database table (see "import_from_staging").
-The schema is identical to the final indexed tables but without indexes.
+The schema is nearly identical to the final indexed tables but without indexes.

 All (bulk)insert statements can be found in the [StagingTables.cs](https://github.com/circlesland/blockchain-indexer/blob/main/CirclesLand.BlockchainIndexer/Persistence/StagingTables.cs) file.